mariodavid/cuba-component-health-check/README.md

 How often you let the checks run is up to you and is highly dependent of the type of checks you are planning to implement.
 Generally the idea is to proactively execute these checks and get immediate feedback, if something is not working out, so more often checks should be preferred.

 ## Defining health checks

+In order to use the system, the developer and or the administrator have to create health checks that will execute some logic to determine a particular aspect of the system.

+Creating health checks can be done in two ways: at development time and at runtime.

 ### Development time health checks